 Some people combat this problem by relying on log files, but even log files miss basic information about what employees do on an endpoint.
 What if someone prints to a local printer?
 Or copies a file to a brand-new cloud service when they’re off the corporate network?
 Or renames files to cover their tracks?
 A good endpoint visibility solution not only gives you the information you need about user behavior, but it also identifies which security measures are working and which aren’t.

 Endpoint DLP systems read the contents of files, emails, and websites that your employees use.
 This means that it captures personal and confidential data that companies really don’t have any business collecting or managing.

 Employees have a right to privacy.
-At the same time, there needs to be some level of verification happening, even if you do have faith in your employees.
-A privacy compliant endpoint monitoring solution aggregates and anonymizes data, providing the best of both worlds: a system that protects both your security and your employees’ privacy.
+A privacy-compliant endpoint monitoring solution aggregates and anonymizes data, providing the best of both worlds: a system that protects the organization and the employee’s privacy.

 Endpoint DLP does have a place.
-It’s perfect to use in small, high risk areas of the business, on a targeted basis, to manage known risks.
-As a whole, though, the industry is trying to use endpoint DLP as a pervasive, blanket control against insider threat, and it’s just not up to the task.
+It’s okay to use in small, high-risk areas of a business, on a targeted basis, to manage known risks.
+However, as a whole, the industry is trying to use endpoint DLP as a pervasive, blanket control against insider threats, and it’s just not up to the task.

 Endpoint Visibility as a Replacement

 More and more, enterprises are accepting that endpoint DLP is never going to be the solution that they want it to be.
 Ultimately, the immense time, effort and money put into managing it becomes more than most organizations can bear.

 It’s becoming increasingly accepted that an endpoint visibility solution accomplishes everything endpoint DLP solutions claim to – but more effectively.
 It’s the next generation of data loss prevention, more elegant, less intrusive and easier to manage.